N00rAhmed/Quiz-Game/README.md

 # Quiz-Game
-The quiz has got 5 questions in total.
+The quiz has got 5 questions in total.</br>I used HTML, CSS, Bootstrap, JavaScript